-For over ten years, The Thrilling Detective Web Site published fiction, mostly original short stories, plus an occasional excerpt or classic reprint.
+For its first ten or so years, The Thrilling Detective Web Site published fiction, mostly original short stories, plus an occasional excerpt or classic reprint.
 In that time, we were lucky enough to put out some really good stuff, give some exposure to some up-and-coming writers, and even win a few awards.
 I couldn’t have done it without the dogged determination of long-time fiction editor Gerald So and my original co-editor Victoria Esposito, and so I want to thank them once again for all their hard work and support over the years.
-I could have never done it alone.
+As I said, I could have never done it alone.
 And I didn’t.

-And now, perhaps against my better judgement, after ten years, I’m thinking of starting it all over again.
+And now, perhaps against my better judgement, after another ten years (or so), I’m thinking of starting it all over again.

 So please, if you don’t want to be edited, don’t start sending me your stories.

 A few comments or suggestions would be nice, though, so I know what I might be getting myself into.
 And so far, nobody’s responded in any significant way.